Open Canada Cup: History

-Historically attempts at organizing a national open cup competition between professional and amateur clubs in Canadian soccer was a concept largely ignored by the national and provincial associations.
+Historically, attempts at organizing a national open cup competition between professional and amateur clubs in Canadian soccer was a concept largely ignored by the national and provincial associations.
 One such exception is the Challenge Trophy, which continuously operates at a national level but solely for amateur clubs.
-A tournament was formed by the CSL's predecessor league the National Soccer League (NSL) in the 1986 season known as the NSL Canada Cup which crowned a national league cup champion with the Pacific Rim Soccer League of British Columbia, and the Quebec National Soccer League as participants.
+A tournament was formed by the CSL's predecessor league, the National Soccer League (NSL), in the 1986 season, known as the NSL Canada Cup, which crowned a national league cup champion with the Pacific Rim Soccer League of British Columbia and the Quebec National Soccer League as participants.
 The NSL also promoted the NSL Canadian Championship to provide a national champion and a Canadian representative to the CONCACAF Champions' Cup.
 Proposals were suggested in 1996 by the USL A-League by presenting a trophy to its Canadian franchises to establish a Canadian open cup competition, but the idea failed to materialize.

-In 1998, the Canadian National Soccer League and the Ontario Soccer Association collaborated to form the Canadian Professional Soccer League (CPSL) an attempt to form a national league.
-Initially, the CPSL ran a league cup known as the CPSL League Cup but was restricted to member clubs.
-Shortly after the tournament attracted sponsorship deals from Primus Canada, and in 2001 received a title sponsor from Oz Optics Ltd. In the initial years, the league cup was dominated by the Toronto Olympians, which later was assumed by the heavily invested Ottawa Wizards.
+In 1998, the Canadian National Soccer League and the Ontario Soccer Association collaborated to form the Canadian Professional Soccer League (CPSL), an attempt to form a national league.
+Initially, the CPSL ran a league cup known as the CPSL League Cup, but it was restricted to member clubs.
+Shortly after the tournament attracted sponsorship deals from Primus Canada, and in 2001 received a title sponsor from Oz Optics Ltd. In the initial years, the league cup was dominated by the Toronto Olympians, which was later assumed by the heavily invested Ottawa Wizards.

-In 2002, the competition received financial aid from the Canadian government in the form of a federal grant with intentions to promote the tournament across the country.
-As a result, the league began to take the initiative of providing a potential candidate for the CONCACAF Champions' Cup as the Canadian Soccer Association and other provincial governing bodies neglected in organizing an open cup tournament.
-The previous time a Canadian club competed in the Champions' Cup was in the 1976 CONCACAF Champions' Cup represented by Toronto Italia of the National Soccer League.
-In 2003, the CPSL opened their league cup to all Canadian professional and amateur clubs with the intent of providing the potential Canadian candidate to the continental tournament.
+In 2002, the competition received financial aid from the Canadian government in the form of a federal grant to promote the tournament across the country.
+As a result, the league began to take the initiative of providing a potential candidate for the CONCACAF Champions' Cup, as the Canadian Soccer Association and other provincial governing bodies had neglected to organize an open cup tournament.
+The previous time a Canadian club competed in the Champions' Cup was in the 1976 CONCACAF Champions' Cup, represented by Toronto Italia of the National Soccer League.
+In 2003, the CPSL opened its league cup to all Canadian professional and amateur clubs with the intent of providing a potential Canadian candidate to the continental tournament.
 The competition was renamed the Open Canada Cup with the government of Canada as the initial title sponsor, and the inclusion of a $10,000 reward for the champion.